5 tips to take your marketing to the next level

 You’ve invested a lot in your company image that identifies and differentiates your brand from the competition.
-But the fact is, fickle consumers sometimes lose interest in a brand, companies do something to cause customers to drift away or consumers desire change.
+But the fact is, consumers sometimes lose interest in a brand or the consumers desires change.

 McDonald’s provides a good example of a brand metamorphosis that has been evolving for the past decade.
 When McDonald’s started, it was unique in the market, positioned as providing staple foods in a fun environment.
-The image declined over time—stores were seen as shabby and food unappealing, while consumer demand for healthier food choices began to rise.
+The image declined over time.
+Stores were seen as shabby and food unappealing, while consumer demand for healthier food choices began to rise.
 The 2004 documentary “Super Size Me,” criticized fast food, specifically McDonald’s, for the extremely low, even harmful, nutritional value.
-McDonald’s bounced back, evolving its brand, offering healthier food choices—including salads—fresher ingredients and nutritional information on placemats.
+McDonald’s bounced back, evolving its brand.
+They began offering healthier food choices, fresher ingredients and nutritional information on place mats.
 The décor is also more modern now.
 The outlet near me has a fireplace, big screen TV and blown glass pendant lights.

 While brand successes can be pointed out, so can big fails.
 Rebranding isn’t simple—it takes research, planning and time.
-First, you’ll need to dive deep into target demographics and other available analytic data to figure out why your current brand is faltering and make intelligent decisions on how to reconnect or find a new audience.
-McDonald’s accomplished this by creating new products in an upgraded environment, adding value to a sector of their current audience while attracting new customers.
+First, you’ll need to dive deep into target demographics and other available analytic data.
+Next, figure out why your current brand is faltering and make intelligent decisions on how to reconnect or find a new audience.
+McDonald’s accomplished this by creating new products in an upgraded environment.
+This added value to a sector of their current audience while attracting new customers.

 2. Explore other markets

-Most companies keep a close eye on competition, matching and beating prices or services, which can result in narrow and shrinking margins.
+Most companies keep a close eye on competition, matching and beating prices, which can result in narrow and shrinking margins.
 Breaking away from competition can be achieved by finding new markets for existing brands or creating then dominating an entirely new category for a fresh brand.

 Recognizable examples of new category creation include: Airbnb, Uber, Twitter and Tesla Motors.
 Sure, we had fledgling versions of these concepts previously, but these companies sold us differently.
 If you examine each of these examples, you’ll find a key to blowing up their respective markets.

 Other companies have found success in creating new business in the margin between channels.
-Home Depot evaluated the home improvement market, finding two main avenues for consumers—hiring a contractor or selling tools and equipment to those with some experience.
-In between is the DIY market, and that is what Home Depot went after very successfully.
+Home Depot evaluated the home improvement market, finding two main avenues for consumers.
+Those avenues are hiring a contractor or selling tools and equipment to those with some experience.
+In between is the DIY market, which Home Depot went after very successfully.
 Look between the lines to differentiate your brand.